AlexisNo/docker-aws-api-import/README.md

 ### Using environment variables

-You can pass environment variables to the container to set your AWS credentials and/or config
+You can pass environment variables to the container to set AWS credentials and/or config.

     docker run --rm \
       -e AWS_ACCESS_KEY_ID=******************** \